IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 In the following we will, for reasons of simplicity and since most examples would also work on any (locally) hosted OpenWhisk deployment, refer to **OpenWhisk** only and not distinguish between Apache OpenWhisk and IBM Cloud Functions even though we will run many of the examples on top of IBM Bluemix.

 During this workshop you will learn how to develop **serverless applications** composed of loosely coupled microservice-like functions.
 You'll explore OpenWhisk's latest *CLI* (command line interface) and UI and become an OpenWhisk star by implementing a weather bot using *IBM's Weather Company Data service* and *Slack*.
 You will also investigate how to use other capabilities such us our API Gateway integration allowing you to easily expose functions via API endpoints.
-You will have a first glance at our research-driven tech-preview called *Composer* allowing you to compose entire serverless applications by combining multiple functions using control logic and state.
+You will have a first glance at our research-driven tech-preview called *Composer* allowing you to compose more complex serverless applications by combining multiple functions using control logic and state.
 Finally, you will find out how to package and deploy your entire serverless application together using the *Serverless Framework*.

 We wish you a lot of fun and success...